-Leverage the Hilton Surpass Welcome Offer for Free Nights
+How to Leverage the Hilton Surpass Welcome Offer

 There aren't many cards currently offering over 100,000 bonus points, and the Hilton Surpass is one of the only options that doesn't require a huge amount of spending to earn the full bonus.
 Since you can only get a welcome offer once per lifetime on each card from Amex, it's especially important to time your application to maximize your points.

-- 130,000 bonus points after you use your new Card to make $4,000 in eligible purchases within your first 4 months of Card Membership is one of the top offers we've seen on this card, so the timing is good.
+- 125,000 bonus points after you use your new Card to make $2,000 in eligible purchases within the first 3 months of Card Membership is a solid offer, but we have seen higher as recently as August 2019.